 An SQL injection is not a task of one man or team.
 Complete support and architecture team work together to get it prevented to happen.Developers \ DBAs are responsible for DB security and proper SQL code.
 Applications developers are responsible for application code and Db access methods.
 Infra team is responsible for network, firewall & OS security.

 Proper SQL instance, OS & Farwell security with a well-written application can help to reduce the risk of SQL injection.

 Each table can have only one Cluster & multiple nonclustered indexes.
-All nonclustered indexes use index key of cluster index or directly depends on the clustered index.
+All nonclustered indexes use the index key of the cluster index or directly depend on the clustered index.